 If your family loves takeout dishes anywhere near as much as mine, then you’re in for a treat.
 Basil Chicken with Broccoli tastes just as good as the classic take-out dish, but without the absurd amount of sodium and additives.

 Now don’t get me wrong, I still treat myself to the real thing every now and again.
 The Thai place near my town will always have my heart!
-However, this quick and easy spin on the classic version of one of my favorite take-out dishes is undeniably tasty.
+However, this quick and easy spin on the classic chicken stir fry combined with one of my favorite Thai take-out dishes is undeniably tasty.

 Not only is this Basil Chicken stir fry super easy to make, but it comes together in less than 30 minutes!
 It is the perfect dish for those busy weeknights when you are craving take-out, but don’t want to sacrifice your health and/or your wallet.
 Two other favorites include this Chicken Asparagus Stir Fry and Pineapple Chicken Stir Fry.